inoueke-n/PADLA/README.md

 ### executableFiles
 * It contains jar files of PADLA.
 ### projects
-* It contains projects for development of the PADLA(HeijoAgent and log4j-core-extended).
+* It contains projects for the development of the PADLA (HeijoAgent and log4j-core-extended).
 ### release
 * It contains sample software to try PADLA.

 ## Getting started
+* PADLA has two modes, "Learning" and "Adapter".
+* In "Learning" mode, it records vectors of a target program as known phase.
+* In "Adapter" mode, it adapts the log level of a target program according to its behavior.

 ### Running target system with "Learning" mode of PADLA
 * For the "Learning" mode, follow the steps below
 1. Replace log4j-core.jar of the target system with executableFiles/log4j-core-3.0.0-SNAPSHOT.jar.